 Basically, the battery voltage drops so low that the ignition system will not fire up.

-Loose battery cable connections can also cause a problem starting your PWC – Check, clean, and tighten.
+Another problem can be loose battery cable connections.
+This will cause a problem starting and charging your PWC – Check, clean, and tighten.

 - Water inside the sparkplug well, or on the ignition leads.
 Dry them out.